 8. Coordinate And Evaluate Team Performance

 There are several people involved in ensuring that a lead moves from a prospect to a paying customer.
 It is important that you have a system in place to coordinate, monitor, and evaluate the performance of the team.
+A project management tool may help you with that.

 Coordinating and evaluating your team performance would ensure that there is no confusion between team members and that everyone knows the part they have to play in the sales process.

 By evaluating your team performance, you would be able to identify the strengths and weaknesses of each team member and assign them roles that best suit their abilities.
 Doing this would help in increasing the productivity of your team.
+Also, always remember to be empathetic and support your employees in any challenges they may be facing, both professional and personal.

 9. CRM Integrations